 Exploring the transcriptions

-Selecting a Place name will give you a list of its churches, plus information about the place itself, including the total number of records transcribed, the last date the records were amended and the year range of the transcriptions as well as links to its churches.
+Selecting the Place name will provide a display of all that we know about that place including the total number of records transcribed, the last date the records were amended and the year range of the transcriptions as well as links to its churches.
 Also available is a link to Unique Names for that place.

 We recommend that you navigate through these pages using the buttons above the results.
 (Using your browser's Back button may not work as expected.)